Published by Jeremy. Last Updated on October 9, 2025.

 Whatever you do, don't hold it against us as we promise things will get better.

-To start your weekend in Pittsburgh, you'll probably want to take some time to freshen up at your hotel and grab dinner at a nearby restaurant (see our recommendations list at the end of this article depending on your Pittsburgh neighborhood of interest).
+To start your weekend in Pittsburgh, you'll probably want to take some time to freshen up at your hotel or Airbnb and grab dinner at a nearby restaurant (see our recommendations list at the end of this article depending on your Pittsburgh neighborhood of interest).

 Once you're relaxed, try to force yourself away from the hotel and head to the Duquesne Incline on Mount Washington for a sunset or night-time view of the city.